Updated 2025 Cap Casualty Candidates For All 32 Teams

 Houston Texans

 For a team with a star quarterback on a rookie contract, the Texans are pretty maxed out as far as the salary cap goes.
-Over The Cap projects them with just $2.6 million in effective cap space for 2025 right now, and there arenโ€™t a lot of obvious cuts to get more space.
-Houston will almost certainly have to restructure a few contracts to be able to add to the roster and make up what still looks like a gap between them and the top teams in the AFC.
+Over The Cap has them 25th in effective cap space and there arenโ€™t a lot of obvious cuts to get more space.
+Houston will have to restructure a few contracts to create flexibility to try and close what still looks like a gap between them and the top teams in the AFC.

 Tennessee Titans